flxst/nerblackbox/docs/quickstart.rst

 2b.
 Run an experiment
 ^^^^^^^^^^^^^^^^^^^^^

-Once a single experiment is defined, the following commands can be used to run it.
+Once a single experiment is defined, the following command can be used to run it.

     .. code-block:: python